RabbitMQ Installation

 Yes, the SSL certificate for RabbitMQ should be trusted on all remote ADs.
 You need to add the aliases to the certificate SAN Example:

-Internal FQDN: atriamessaging.internal.local
+Internal FQDN: AtriaMessaging.internal.local

-Public FQDN: atriameeaging.company.com
+Public FQDN: AtriaMessaging.company.com

 Server FQDN: prov01.internal.local